-Defendant was transported to hospital for a mandatory specimen after a failure to obtain breath sample.
-The Doctor at hospital who did blood draw was instructed by police to take the mandatory draw but before doing so he asked the Defendant if he could draw his blood and the Defendant said he could.
-Defendant argued his consent was merely his acquiescence to Officers claim of authority to compel blood specimen, but this argument was rejected as it was only the Doctor who asked for consent.
+The defendant was transported to hospital for a mandatory specimen after a failure to obtain breath sample.
+The Doctor at hospital who did blood draw was instructed by police to take the mandatory draw but before doing so he asked the defendant if he could draw his blood and the defendant said he could.
+The defendant argued his consent was merely his acquiescence to the officer's claim of authority to compel blood specimen, but this argument was rejected as it was only the Doctor who asked for consent.
 This consent made the holding in Villareal inapplicable.

-J. SEARCH WARRANT FOR BLOOD IN DWI CASE
+K. SEARCH WARRANT FOR BLOOD IN DWI CASE